 A gift to a foreign charitable organization will not qualify for a charitable income tax deduction.
-For that reason, many donors who wish to benefit a foreign charity will make their gift to a U.S. based intermediary such as a “friends of” organization, or another charity that makes grants in the region.
+For that reason, many donors who wish to benefit a foreign charity will make their gift to a U.S.-based intermediary such as friends of the organization, or another charity that makes grants in the region.

 Quid Pro Quo Gifts

-When a charity provides something of value to a donor in exchange for the gift, only the amount of the donation in excess of the goods or services provided are deductible.
+When a charity provides something of value to a donor in exchange for the gift, only the amount of the donation in excess of the goods or services provided is deductible.

-Understanding what gifts are deductible to donors and which are not will help ensure that donors are not inadvertently mislead.
+Understanding what gifts are deductible to donors and which are not will help ensure that donors are not inadvertently misled.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations.
 Ellis is licensed to practice in Washington and Arizona and advises nonprofits on federal tax and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.